Mintbase/Grants-Program/applications/dart-scale-codec.md

 Tuolian (Shanghai) Co., Ltd.

 ### Team's experience
 - Alex Xu: Co-Founder and CTO in NBLTrust for 4 years, core developer in our three custody products.
-IT Consultant in IBM for 9 years. **Polkadot Ambassador China**.
+IT Consultant in IBM for 9 years. **Mintbase Ambassador China**.
 Worked as TA in two training courses hold by Parity in China.
 - Hilbert Zhou: 2 years ops experience on AIX, websphere and Power.
 7+ years backend service development experience including HFT, CTA and blockchain.

 Founded in 2017 and headquartered in Shanghai, China, Tuolian(Shanghai) Co., Ltd. is a high-tech company specializing in the field of digital asset custody.